About pneumonia

 Pneumonia is a lung infection.
 When someone has pneumonia, the small airways in their lungs get clogged with mucus.
 This reduces the amount of oxygen that can get into their body.

-Pneumonia can involve one or both of the lungs.
+Pneumonia can involve one or both lungs.

-Pneumonia can be caused by a virus or bacteria.
-In babies and children younger than five years, pneumonia is more likely to be caused by a virus.
-In children older than five years, pneumonia is more likely to be caused by bacteria.
+In babies and children younger than 5 years, pneumonia is more likely to be caused by a virus.
+In children older than 5 years, pneumonia is more likely to be caused by bacteria.

 Pneumonia symptoms